 • The humming of your indoor appliances

-In these cases, it’s not a bad idea to distract your dog with some attention and playtime – so you can wean them off this behavior.
+So if your dog is barking at seemingly nothing, it’s possible something in your environment is still triggering it.
+(Even if you yourself can’t sense it.
+And nope, it’s still not a ghost, but most likely a raccoon outside.)
+In these cases, distract your dog with some attention and playtime – so you can wean them off this behavior.
 Make sure to reward them consistently when they are quiet and behaving themselves.

 Read more: 13 Fun Games For Dogs (For When You’re Cooped Up Indoors)